Kiradu temples: The temples

 The remains of at least five temples have been discovered at Kiradu.
 Of these, the Someshvara temple, nearest to the road, is in the most complete condition.
 Its surviving parts are sufficient to reconstruct the original temple design, although the shikhara has collapsed and the mandapa is missing most of its roof.
 The walls and columns are highly decorated with sculptures, including figures of animals and humans, which mostly remain in place.
 The mandapa columns form an octagonal shape.
-The art historian Percy Brown termed the architecture style as "Solanki mode".
+The art historian Percy Brown termed the architectural style as "Solanki mode".
 Today the style is more often called Māru-Gurjara architecture.

 The Vishnu temple is at the other end of the group, with only the highly carved columns of the mandapa still standing; Michell dates this a century earlier.
 In between these two are three Shiva temples in varied condition, with mostly only the sanctuaries remaining, and a stepwell.